 If you're like a lot of teenagers, you may think that exercise means playing sports.
-So if you're not very good at sports, you might not be motivated to try any kind of exercise.
+So if you're not very good at sports, you might not be motivated to try any kind of hobby that gets you active.

-But exercise is simply about moving your body -- which can be almost anything that gets you active, like walking, throwing a Frisbee, or vacuuming your room.
-It doesn't even have to involve competition.
+But exercise is simply about moving your body.
+That means things like walking, throwing a Frisbee, or vacuuming your room all count.
+It doesn't have to involve competition.

-If you're not being active, you are cheating yourself from all the benefits exercise can bring you.
+If you're not being active, you're cheating yourself out of all the perks exercise can bring you.
 Like did you know that teens who are more active may do better on tests?

-Yep, exercise not only builds your fitness, it also boosts your brain power, which can help you do better in school and improve your grades.
-Studies show that teens who do aerobic exercise -- like walking and swimming -- have bigger brains.
-In particular, exercise enlarges your brain's basal ganglia (the part that helps you pay attention), even through another ho-hum chemistry class.
-One school has shown that 30 minutes of walking on a treadmill improved students' problem-solving skills by 10%.
+Yep, exercise not only builds your fitness -- it also boosts your brain power, which can help you do better in school.
+Studies show that teens who do aerobic exercise -- like walking and swimming -- have bigger brains, especially one part, the basal ganglia, which helps you pay attention, even through another ho-hum chemistry class.
+One school found that 30 minutes of walking on a treadmill improved students' problem-solving skills by 10%.
 That could bump you up a letter grade!

-Feeling motivated to give exercise a try?
-Here are a few simple steps you can take to get on your way to building your brain power through fitness.
+Now are you motivated to give exercise a try?
+Here are a few simple steps you can take to start building your brain power through fitness.